The climate is changing rapidly, why are we not changing our driving modes and vehicles?

 Reason no 2: “Green cars are not spacious enough.”

-Preferences regarding the size of the car vary from people to people, but a lot of people, especially the ones that have a big family, don’t seem to consider switching their spacious and comfortable vehicles for a green car which is relatively smaller.
-The need for bigger and more comfortable cars makes a lot of people to not really ‘care’ about the environment and choose what’s best for them instead of what’s best for the environment.
+Preferences regarding the size of the car vary from people to people.
+But a lot of people, especially the ones that have a big family, don’t seem to consider switching their spacious and comfortable vehicles for a green car which is relatively smaller.
+The need for bigger and more comfortable cars makes a lot of people ‘forget’ about the environment.
+They choose what’s best for them instead of what’s best for the environment.

 Reason no 3: “Green cars may not be as ‘green’ as they are supposed to be.”

-Many people doubt the fact that green cars are better for the environment and sometimes they are right.
-There are green car manufacturers out there that do not use green manufacturing processes which make many people doubt the whole market.
-But until there is a way that customers can verify the process of manufacturing of green car is there will still be people who will keep doubting and eventually ending up not purchasing a green car.
+Many people doubt the fact that green cars are better for the environment.
+Sometimes they are right.
+There are green car manufacturers out there that do not use green manufacturing processes.
+This makes many people doubt the whole market.
+But until there is a way customers can verify the process of green car manufacturing, people will keep doubting.
+Eventually, they will end up not purchasing a green car.

 Reason no 4: “Green cars make too much noise.”